Profile

 6. 6

-Throw in some parsley and cook gently until the offal is tender.
+Stir in the parsley and cook gently until the offal is tender.

 7. 7

-Serve the quarume piping hot with a ladle of the rich broth, seasoning with salt, pepper, a drizzle of olive oil, and a squeeze of fresh lemon.
+Serve the Quarume hot, ladled with its broth and seasoned with salt, pepper, olive oil, and a squeeze of lemon.

 💡 Tips and Variations

-For a deeper flavour, add a bay leaf and a few black peppercorns while it simmers.
-If you fancy a bit of heat, a touch of dried red chilli works wonders.
+• For a deeper flavour, add a bay leaf and a few black peppercorns while cooking.

 📦 Storage